-As a Member of the Schmidt Science Fellows Academic Council, Professor John Boothroyd is responsible for the scientific and career mentoring for a group of Schmidt Science Fellows, as well as making his expertise available to all current Fellows and Senior Fellows.
+As Chair of the Schmidt Science Fellows Academic Council, Professor John Boothroyd is responsible for the scientific and career mentoring for a group of Schmidt Science Fellows, as well as making his expertise available to all current Fellows and Senior Fellows.
 He also works with the Schmidt Science Fellows to deliver bespoke training for the fellows on areas of expertise including grant writing and managing interdisciplinary teams.

 John is Associate Vice Provost for Graduate Education and Postdoctoral Affairs and the Burt and Marion Avery Professor in the Department of Microbiology and Immunology at Stanford University, positions he continues to hold while working part-time with Schmidt Science Fellows.
 He is a recipient of multiple awards for mentoring graduate students and postdocs.